My mission in life is not merely to survive, but to thrive;

 and to do so with some passion, some compassion, some humor, and some style.

 Are you a dandelion or an orchid?

 The dandelion can survive in just about any conditions.
 It doesn’t need much.
-It survives indoors and outdoors and only needs water occasionally.
+It survives either indoors and outdoors and only needs to be watered occasionally.

 In contrast, the orchid needs certain conditions to thrive: a certain amount of sunlight (indirect), a very specific amount of water, and certain temperatures (ideally 60-62 F at night and 70-80 F during the day).